What is sepsis?

 There is also some evidence that an episode of severe sepsis disrupts a person’s immune system, making him or her more vulnerable to future infections.
 Studies have shown that people who have experienced sepsis have an increased risk of dying, even several years after the episode3, 4.

 What is the economic cost of sepsis?

 Treatment for sepsis often involves a prolonged stay in the intensive care unit and complex therapies, which incur high costs.
 The Agency for Healthcare Research and Quality lists sepsis as the most expensive condition treated in U.S. hospitals, costing more than $20 billion in 20115.

 What research is being done on sepsis?

 One of the main challenges of sepsis treatment is diagnosis: By the time doctors realize a patient is septic and start treatment, it can be too late.
 Earlier diagnosis and treatment could have a profound effect on survival rates, so many research efforts are aimed at finding ways to recognize the onset of the condition more quickly.

-Several research teams are looking for factors in the bloodstream that could signal sepsis and become the basis of a blood test.
-One approach uses gene chip technology to analyze sepsis-related changes in immune cell gene activity patterns.
-Researchers have been able to quickly and reliably diagnose sepsis in mice using this technique, which could help save many lives if it works in humans.
+Several research teams are looking for factors in the bloodstream that could signal sepsis and become the basis of a test designed to identify the condition before symptoms become severe.
+Some approaches analyze sepsis-related changes in the gene activity patterns within immune cells.

 For more information visit the following Web sites: